Creatif-France-Games/HessOSplus/readme.md

 ## SSH Client

 HessOS come with an integrated ssh client
+## Updates system
+The update command will not work with HessOS V1, please install the V2 of HessOS to be able to use the update command
 # Contributing

 Feel free to open issues or pull requests!
 Add commands, improve UX, or optimize code.